 Transfiguration | Mark 9:2-29

 Maybe it never happened.
-According to Mark, at the top of a mountain three men saw Jesus changed, transfigured, with dazzling white clothes and supernatural visitors.
+According to Mark, at the top of a mountain three men saw Jesus changed, transfigured, wearing dazzling white clothes and talking to supernatural visitors.

 We don’t know what they saw.